 Berthe Morisot (Bourges 1841 – Paris 1895)

-Did you know that Berthe Morisot was one of the pioneering French artists of the impressionism art movement?
+Did you know that the female impressionist Berthe Morisot was one of the pioneering French artists of the impressionism art movement?

 In fact, during her life time, she was more successful than the other French artists Monet and Renoir!!

 So I ask, why is it that we hardly ever hear about Morisot, the female impressionist?

 I am guessing that if we ask most people to name three impressionist artists , they would say the famous trio Degas, Monet and Renoir?
 Or perhaps Toulouse-Lautrec or Manet?
 So why was she overlooked and forgotten?

 “I do not think any man would ever treat a woman as his equal, and it is all I ask because I know my worth.”